-3. Federal prosecution of lynch-The passing of this resolution is ers after it has been shown that the opening gun in the battle which state officials have failed to act or that jurors are prejudiced against the punishment of such persons.
+3. Federal prosecution of lynchrs after it has been shown state officials have failed to act or that jurars are prejudiced against the punishment of such persons.

 4. A penalty of \$2,000-\$10,000 on the county in which a lynching takes place, to be paid to the injured person or to the estate of a deceased victim.